-Look around and it’s easy to feel overwhelmed at the amount of accumulated clutter.
+Look around and it’s easy to feel overwhelmed at the amount of clutter.
 As we go through life it inevitably builds up around us.
 Old dancing awards, too-small football boots, university text books and squeezy balls with logos on them.

 It can be useful to identify the categories this clutter falls into, so here goes.

 1. Aspirational clutter

 Items which represent a ‘better’ future version of yourself where you are fitter, more capable, more productive.
 Books we would like to read.
 Unfinished craft projects.
 Fitness items.
 Clothes one size smaller than we have been in years.
 A jigsaw we feel we should do with the kids.

 Usually this clutter is reserved for a magical moment when you will have spare time.
 What even IS spare time?
 Time is like money, it’s an elastic commodity which all of us have, however it is assigned differently depending on our priorities.
 So no matter how much we tell ourselves we should read the self-help book next to the bed, if we are dreading it we will never assign the time.
 And having gone through 2020 Melbourne Iso lockdown with kids, if that jigsaw was not dusted off then, it’s never going to happen.

 Be the better version of you by clearing it out and making mental and physical space for your real priorities.